LanLook/lanlook-0-1/README.md

 - creating requrring auto payments;
 - changing status of posts;

-There is admin part for cliens and admin too.
+There is content managment interface for cliens and admin too.

 #####Next version is coming soon.